backstage/backstage/packages/core-components/api-report-alpha.md

     readonly 'emptyState.missingAnnotation.title': 'Missing Annotation';
     readonly 'emptyState.missingAnnotation.actionTitle': 'Add the annotation to your component YAML as shown in the highlighted example below:';
     readonly 'emptyState.missingAnnotation.readMore': 'Read more';
-    readonly 'emptyState.missingAnnotation.descriptionPrefix_one': 'The annotation ';
-    readonly 'emptyState.missingAnnotation.descriptionPrefix_other': 'The annotations ';
-    readonly 'emptyState.missingAnnotation.descriptionSuffix_one': ' is missing.
-You need to add the annotation to your component if you want to enable this tool.';
-    readonly 'emptyState.missingAnnotation.descriptionSuffix_other': ' are missing.
-You need to add the annotations to your component if you want to enable this tool.';
     readonly 'supportConfig.default.title': 'Support Not Configured';
     readonly 'supportConfig.default.linkTitle': 'Add `app.support` config key';
     readonly 'errorBoundary.title': 'Please contact {{slackChannel}} for help.';